- What Are Amino Acids?

-It’s been found that the ideal balance and supply of amino acids in the body can be negatively impacted by things that prevent us from making efficient use of what we eat: pollution, malnutrition, or generally unhealthy habits such as smoking cigarettes and drinking alcohol.
+It’s been found that the ideal balance and supply of amino acids in the body can be negatively impacted by things that prevent us from making efficient use of what we eat.
+Watch out for the effects of pollution, malnutrition, or generally unhealthy habits such as smoking cigarettes and drinking alcohol.

 We already know this, and are familiar with the most noticeable symptom of amino acid deficiency: fatigue.

 In this article we’re going to look at some of the most common amino acids linked to sleep health: GABA, Glutamine, Glycine, L-Theanine, and Tryptophan.

 Many sleep aids include one or more amino acids in their formulations.
 Why?
 How we sleep is also affected by amino acids.
 Surprised?
 You shouldn’t be.

 If a lack of the certain amino acids can cause fatigue, it makes sense for a proper amount of amino acids to do the opposite.
 Also the subject of much research, we see the fruits of academic studies over the years in the ingredients of natural sleep aids and supplements available today.

 If you’ve been having sleep problems for some time and have looked into both prescription drugs and natural supplements as possible remedies, you may already be familiar with GABA.

 This organic compound functions as a major inhibitory neurotransmitter of the body’s central nervous system; as such, ideal levels of GABA promote brain health and dampen nerve activity.
 This works to reduce anxiety, improve sleep, and increase feelings of relaxation and calmness.